doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

 **An interesting point of note** is that the `Blog` model consists of just 2 fields.
 Most of the data is stored in the `Entry` model.

-So what happens when a user enters your blog?
-A user wants to view the ‘Beatles blog’.
-In your project you could probably do:
+So what happens when a user enters a blog?
+The user wants to view the ‘Beatles blog’.
+In the project you could probably do:

 ```python
 blog = Blog.objects.get(name='Beatles Blog')